 - The tuber may continue to send out new growth during the winter, but this growth will end up being spindly and weak.
 Cut off any winter growth before placing the plant back outside.

 - In the spring, move the pot into a bright location outside and begin watering it.
 You can add fertilizer if desired (it’s hit of miss for me).
 This is the time to repot the plant if it’s root bound.
 Here’s more information about bringing plants out of dormancy.

 More Posts About Overwintering Plants

-- Overwintering Brugmansia Plants Indoors
+- How To Overwinter Brugmansia Plants Indoors